adiig7/Huddle01-Hack/README.md

 ## Description

 A decentralized web application where patients can consult the doctors online through one to one video calling using Huddle01, by paying the consulting fee of doctor in MATIC.
-The smart contract has been deployed on Polygon Mumbai Testnet and frontend has been done in ReactJs and using TailwindCSS.
+The smart contract has been deployed on Polygon Mumbai Testnet and frontend has been done in ReactJs(Vite) and using TailwindCSS.
 A user, if is a doctor, can register himself as a doctor onto the platform and can change the availability of his presence for consulting.
 Huddle01's Iframe has been used in the medXhuddle for having the video call.

+## Brief Details

+We thought of building something that could benefit the user economy, we had a strong tilt towards the healthcare sector.
+That's where we got the name for the Dapp 😉.
+We used Solidity to write the smart contract that contains the structs for the `User`, `Docotr` and `Appointment` and used Vite and TailwindCSS for the frontend.
+Yep!
+Tailwind is superrrrrr cooolll!!!
+We made several components for the different webpages of the Dapp.
+We assigned a meeting link for every doctor in the smart contract, the meeting links are generated using an npm package `random-string` for generating random strings while the user registers himself as a doctor.

+The wallet connection has been handled by Rainbowkit and have also used Wagmi for different hooks that it provides.

+The doctor can switch it's availability for the consulting, and if the doctor is available at a particular time and if a user starts an appointment with that doctor, he gets paid the consulting fees by the patient.
+On the meeting page, a user has an option to rate the doctor as well.
+If the doctor is not available at a particular time, the user cannot start a meeting with that doctor.
+The user jumps onto to the same meeting link as of the doctor.

 ## Backend